Camp Rising Sun (New York): Camp activities

-Jonas said, "Schools give you technical training, but they don't necessarily teach you how to think" and set up his camp to supply that need.
-Thus, while CRS includes swimming, boating, hiking, ping pong, soccer, basketball, tennis, and other sports, its focus is on providing opportunities for intellectual growth, for development of leadership skills, and appreciation of the value of diversity.
-The program challenges campers to try new things, but also offers them the option of participating or not, a freedom some have never experienced before.
+Jonas said, "Schools give you technical training, but they don't necessarily teach you how to think", and he set up his camp to supply that need.
 Campers work together in peer-led teams to take care of the daily maintenance needs of the camp.
-Counselors are skilled in a variety of disciplines from lifesaving to Japanese wrestling to filmmaking.
-There is instruction by staff, visiting alumni, guests, or other students on subjects like international affairs, poetry, theater, microscopes, filmmaking, creative writing, landscaping, history, music, art, drama, philosophy, ethics, and nature.
-Three weekly newspapers, written and produced by campers, document the comedic, artistic, and overall progress of the camp.
+Counselors are required to be skilled in a variety of disciplines, from lifesaving to Japanese wrestling to filmmaking.
+There is instruction by staff, visiting alumni, guests, or other students on subjects like international affairs, microscopes, filmmaking, creative writing, and landscaping.
+Three weekly newspapers written by the campers document the progress of the camp.

-Students work on projects they conceive, plan and manage, both individually and in peer-led groups.
 There are evening artistic and intellectual programs, most often planned and executed by campers.
 At the end of July, there is a dramatic or musical production, involving the entire camp community.
-Each Saturday evening, there is a large campfire, at which campers discuss their different countries and cultures, about global issues, prejudice and hate and hear presentations, sometimes by outside lecturers.
+Each Saturday evening, there is a large campfire, at which campers discuss their different countries and cultures, explore global issues, and hear presentations, sometimes given by outside lecturers.

-There is also time available each day for campers to pursue their own activity, be it sports, the arts, reading, an educational pursuit, swimming in the pool or just talking with other campers.
-Campers are encouraged to keep a journal and prepare other written material that is kept on file and sent to the camper at his or her twenty-first birthday.
+There is also time available each day for campers to pursue their own activities.
+Campers are encouraged to keep a journal and prepare other written material that is kept on file and sent to the camper on their twenty-first birthday.

-A camper's journal from 2006 offers a glimpse of a typical day at Camp Rising Sun.
+A journal from 2006 describes a "fun-filled" day at camp:

-Seeking a Path to Sustainability